1 IN 2

 • pain when having sex.

-If you have any of these symptoms and they are new for you, are severe or continue for more than a few weeks, it is best to have a check-up.
+If you have any of these symptoms and they are new for you, are severe or continue for more than two to three weeks, it is best to have a check-up.

 Risk factors